cryoelite/Notes/JS/pages/Lexical Environment.md

   For ex.:
   ![image.png](../assets/image_1686157370645_0.png)

-  * A reference to the outer Lexical Environment.
+  * and a reference to the outer Lexical Environment.

   There's a ``Global Lexical Environment``, that is associated with the whole JS script.
 It's outer reference is [[null]] because it has no parent Lexical Environment to refer to.
 - Variable lifetime